COMP122/comp122-s22/digital_logic/notes_03_15.md

       	- Ceaser Chavez (Thursday): no class

 ## Today's Agenda
-   1. Slides: Introduction to Digital
+   1. Slides: Introduction to Digital Logic

 ## Questions
    1. No questions